sonal-shahi/Telecom-Customer-Churn-Analysis/README.md

 - **Created** measures for total customers, churn rate, new joiners, and customer churn.

 ### 4. Predictive Modeling (Python)
-- **Utilized** Python (Jupyter Notebook) to predict potential customer churn using a Random Forest algorithm.
+- **Utilized** Python to predict potential customer churn using a Random Forest algorithm.
 - **Conducted** data preprocessing, including dropping irrelevant columns and label encoding.
 - **Trained** the Random Forest model and evaluated its performance.